jeansom/jeansom.github.io/content/authors/admin/_index.md

 ## About Me

-Jean Somalwar is a 5th year Ph.D. candidate in astronomy at the California Institute of Astronomy.
+Jean Somalwar is a 5th year Ph.D. candidate in astronomy at the California Institute of Technology.